 Laura’s story for the Virginia Quarterly Review that chronicled the saga of a newly arrived Syrian refugee family in Berlin received a citation from the Overseas Press Club for best magazine reporting on an international story in 2018.

-Her first book is about her experience as the New York Times correspondent in Yemen during the Arab Spring.
-PRI’s The World named Don’t Be Afraid of the Bullets: An Accidental War Correspondent in Yemen as a top book of 2014 and Kirkus Reviews called it “a moving portrait of life as a war correspondent.”
+Laura’s first book, Don’t Be Afraid of the Bullets: An Accidental War Correspondent in Yemen, is about her experience as the New York Times correspondent in Yemen during the Arab Spring.
+PRI’s The World named the book a top pick of 2014 and Kirkus Reviews called it “a moving portrait of life as a war correspondent.”

-She’s dabbled in the art of the essay and is represented by Regal Hoffman and Associates.
+Laura has dabbled in the art of the essay, as well as Arabic to English literary translation for The Book of Sana’a.
+She is represented by Regal Hoffman and Associates.

-After living in Cairo, Sanaa, Tbilisi and Berlin, Laura now lives in a small town in Appalachia, not so far from Washington.
+After living in Cairo, Sanaa, Tbilisi and Berlin, Laura now lives in Washington, DC.

 Email: kasinof [at] gmail [dot] com